 But eventually, people adapt.

 “People don’t even talk about it out here,” Plotnick said.

-heavily on tipped workers, like the restaurant business, will experience some spillover.
+industries that rely heavily on tipped workers, like the restaurant business, will experience some spillover.

 “My sense is that there will be an increase in what those employers have to pay their tipped workers,” Basu said.